Tape virtualization guidelines

 But the actual safeguarding of these two IT elements is how you expose it.
 There are usually policies governing the actual level of exposure such as net presence or the use of external storage devices like CDs and floppy disks.
 Normally, these are discouraged but knowing people who are hard headed today, some of them still ignore these policies and even get away with it.

-Categories: Backups, IT Security Basics, Network Security, Operating Systems, Security Policies
+Filed Under: Backups, IT Security Basics, Network Security, Operating Systems, Security Policies Tagged With: Backups, data, devices, Storage

 CitiBank ATM-Pin Breach